Outpatient Rehab Programs

-When it comes to rehab, the most common options are inpatient and outpatient.
+When it comes to treatment options, the most common options are inpatient and outpatient rehab programs.
 It’s important to know the structural differences between the two.
-While inpatient is certainly a viable option, outpatient rehab can be more beneficial in certain situations.
+While inpatient is certainly a viable option, outpatient rehab programs can be more beneficial in certain situations.
 Explore why outpatient care might work for your recovery.

 For many individuals in recovery, detox is the beginning of the journey.
 The detox process allows toxins from substance abuse to exit the body and sets the table for rehab.

-Outpatient programs work best when patients have a strong outside support network.
-It helps when friends or family members can provide accountability when patients aren’t at the rehab facility.
-While not strictly necessary, support goes a long way in preventing relapse and helping patients stay on track toward lifelong recovery.
+Outpatient programs work best when patients have a strong outside support network because friends or family members can provide accountability when patients aren’t at the rehab facility.
+Support goes a long way in preventing relapse and helping patients stay on track toward lifelong recovery.

-Not all patients are able to take off an extended period of time from everyday life.
-After weeks of detox and inpatient rehab, they may need to return to life’s responsibilities.
-This could include caring for children, helping elderly family members or working.
+On the other hand, not all patients are able to take off an extended period of time from everyday life.
+After weeks of detox and inpatient rehab, they may need to return to life’s responsibilities, such as caring for children, helping elderly family members, or working.

 Fortunately, patients don’t have to give up their responsibilities in order to continue their recovery journeys.
-Outpatient programs allow plenty of time for work or family obligations.
+Outpatient addiction treatment programs in Florida allow plenty of time for work or family obligations.

 Substance abuse poses a unique challenge for many patients.
 It can be hard to go from a 24/7 care environment to one of complete independence.
-Outpatient care can bridge the gap while lowering the chances of relapse.
+Regardless of your situation, outpatient care can bridge the gap while lowering the chances of relapse.

-We also place an added emphasis on life and social skills.
-This might mean discussing workplace dynamics or learning how to improve communications with friends and peers.
+We also place an added emphasis on life and social skills by discussing workplace and family dynamics and teaching clients how to improve communications with friends and peers.

 While outpatient programs can stand alone, we believe they’re most effective after residential care.
 In any case, however, outpatient rehab can be a critical step on the road to independent, sober living.

 At 1st Step Behavioral Health in Pompano Beach, Florida, you can access the right resources for your journey.
-Call 866-319-6126 to take back the life you deserve today.
+Contact us or call or text (855) 425-4846 to take back the life you deserve today.